 The Company entered into a capital lease agreement for the purchase of certain equipment in August 2013 for approximately \$409,000 at a rate of 3.99%.
 Under the guidance of ASC Topic 840, "Leases" the Company determined that the lease was a capital lease as it contained a bargain purchase option wherein the Company has the option to buy the equipment for \$1 at the end of the lease term.
-Accordingly, the equipment has been capitalized and a liability has been recorded.
-The equipment cost of \$409,000 is reflected as property and equipment in the balance sheet and will be depreciated over its useful life.
+Accordingly, the equipment has been capitalized and a liability was recorded.
+The Company has a remaining balance of \$232,000 as of December 31, 2014.
+The equipment cost of \$409,000 was reflected as property and equipment in the balance sheet and will be depreciated over its useful life.